• English

 The Best Time to Visit Tanta

-During the summer months (May to September), temperatures in Tanta can be extremely hot, often reaching 40°C (104°F) or higher.
+During the summer months (May to September), temperatures in Tanta can be scorching, often reaching 40°C (104°F) or higher.
 While air-conditioned accommodations and transportation are available, sightseeing in the heat can be challenging for some visitors.
 Additionally, the summer months coincide with the holy month of Ramadan, during which many local businesses and attractions may have reduced hours or be closed altogether.

 Accommodation Options in Tanta